babel/website/website/versioned_docs/version-7.1.0/preset-es2017.md

 ---
-id: version-7.0.0-babel-preset-es2017
+id: version-7.1.0-babel-preset-es2017
 title: @babel/preset-es2017
 sidebar_label: es2017
 original_id: babel-preset-es2017
 ---

-> As of Babel v6, all the yearly presets have been deprecated.
+> As of Babel v6, all the yearly presets have been deprecated
 > We recommend using [`@babel/preset-env`](preset-env.md) instead.

 ## Install